Effective dispute resolution

 Best practice employers regularly share information with employees about the performance, goals and challenges of the business.
 This can help employees to see the whole picture and minimise disputes when change is required.

-For more information, see our Consultation & Cooperation in the Workplace Best Practice Guide, available at www.fairwork.gov.au/bestpracticeguides
+For more information, see our Consultation & cooperation in the workplace best practice guide.

 Put things in writing

-Having written contracts of employment and clear workplace policies make entitlements and rules clear for everybody.
+Having written contracts of employment and clear workplace policies makes entitlements and rules clear for everybody.